kikock/HttpCanary-For-Android-NOTE11-5G/README.md

 # Method 1 :

-1. Manual Fix Manually installing the certificates
+## Manual Fix for  installing the certificates

-2. Mount system as r/w (ES File Explorer should do this automatically).
+### Device Must and Rooted

+1. Install http Canary app

+2. INSTALL Mt Manager app or any root file explorer

 3. Using ES File Explorer (I had problems using other root browsers), head over to '/data/data/com.guoshi.httpcanary.premium/cache' and copy 'HttpCanary.pem' and 'HttpCanary.p12' to your phones accessible storage (such as Downloads or Documents).